solana-developers/solana-cookbook/docs/id/references/name-service.md

       content: Solana Cookbook | Name Service
   - - meta
     - name: description
       content: The name registry stores information about the domain name.
-Learn about Resolving SOL domains, Reverse/Subdomain look up, more about Name Service and references at The Buku Memasak Solana.
+Learn about Resolving SOL domains, Reverse/Subdomain look up, more about Name Service and references at The Solana cookbook.
   - - meta
     - name: og:description
       content: The name registry stores information about the domain name.
-Learn about Resolving SOL domains, Reverse, Subdomain look up, more about Name Service and references at The Buku Memasak Solana.
+Learn about Resolving SOL domains, Reverse, Subdomain look up, more about Name Service and references at The Solana cookbook.
   - - meta
     - name: og:image
       content: https://solanacookbook.com/cookbook-sharing-card.png